facebook/react-native-website/docs/the-new-architecture/backward-compatibility-fabric-components.md

 }
 ```

-And, for a Fabric Component:
+And, for a Fabric Native Component:

 ```java title="Fabric Component using the ViewManagerImpl"
 // Use the static NAME property from the shared implementation